Thai food was the highlight of our birthday party around Easter 2011 at the Ruen Thai Restaurant in Puerto de la Cruz.

-Travel to Thailand and to Bangkok to enjoy for Thai cuisine and rich Thai customs...
-There traditional dresses with Thai jewelry and fantastic head gear are the order of the day for many Thai celebrations.
+Travel to Thailand and to Bangkok to enjoy Thai cuisine and rich Thai customs...
+There, traditional dresses with Thai jewelry and fantastic head gear are the order of the day for many Thai celebrations.

 Certainly, Restaurant Restaurante Ruen Thai of Puerto Cruz has its own deserts and ice creams as well as good wines.
 It just so happened that we never get enough of the main

 dishes and starters and never manage desert, except for the above cake.

 From Thai food back to restaurant Ruen Thai where you may discover a photo of one of our birthday party starters called Kratong Thong which is utterly delicious.